 This is an important time to be considering government sector jobs as we’re witnessing a historic level of retirements from government positions at all levels.
 Called the “ Silver Tsunami ,” the retirement of baby boomers from the public sector workforce is at a scale we’ve never seen before.
 Some cities, for example, are reporting planned retirements of more than 50% of their director-level staff in the next three years.

 Experienced professionals can access master of public policy and leadership jobs after completing a well-regarded program.
 The Pepperdine School of Public Policy Online Master of Public Policy and Leadership (MPPL) emphasizes a servant leadership model for future government careers.
 This online master of public policy and leadership teaches students to innovate and lead in many different positions, including government jobs.

-Any search for master of public policy and leadership jobs reveals what skills are highly valued by government employers.
+Any search for master of public policy jobs reveals what skills are highly valued by government employers.
 The Organisation of Economic Cooperation and Development (OECD)—a 38-country organization focused on improved economic policy—established a four-point framework for civil service success:

 Policy advice and analysis

 Comparable frameworks are used by local, state, and federal employers when filling vacancies.
 We see that leadership is an in-demand talent even in positions without direct public contact.
 A public policy and leadership degree with an emphasis on leadership checks all of these marks.